congtuong/agentic_rag/backend/README.md

-# AI Agent Research - Frontend
+# AI Agent Research - Backend

 This is my simple RAG AI agent research project.
 The project is a simple web server that can handle the request from the client and response with the result of the RAG AI agent.